How to Apply

 Students who wish to apply for direct admission to the nursing program must first apply for admission to St. Olaf College via the Common Application or Coalition Application.
 Please visit the Admissions Application page for more information.

 Students intending to major in nursing at the time of application to St. Olaf may be considered for direct admission.
 You must complete the Nursing Application, which includes two additional essays, at the same time you submit an application to the college.

 Direct admission finalists will be contacted directly by the nursing department to schedule an interview.
 Students that did not apply or were not selected for direct admission may apply to the nursing major during the fall of the sophomore year.

 Should I apply Direct Admission or Regular Admission?

 Direct admission requires a couple of additional steps that occur when you apply to St. Olaf.
-If granted direct admission and you maintain the required cumulative and pre-requisite GPA, you begin nursing classes in the second semester of your second year.
+If granted direct admission (and you maintain the required cumulative and pre-requisite GPA and other criteria), you begin nursing classes in the second semester of your second year.
 Direct admission in no way binds you to your choice – at St. Olaf we are committed to helping you identify your passion.
 If you discover it is something outside of nursing, we will help you find that path.

 Why choose nursing at St. Olaf College?

 - The St. Olaf Nursing Program meets the requirements of all 50 states to be eligible for licensure.

 - The residential college experience while preparing as a professional nurse allows for a balanced college life with participation in all extracurricular activities offered by the college.